RGB-Tools/RGB-Documentation/state-transitions.md

 This kind of separation prevents the possibility of mix the non-Turing complete capabilities of smart contract with the public access of contract states which is embedded in nearly all blockchains with advanced programming capabilities.
 On the opposite, **the usage of these common "mixed" architectures, have led to frequent and notable episodes of hacks** where yet unknown vulnerabilities of smart contracts have been exploited by publicly accessing the contract state encoded in the blockchain.

-Additionally, by relying on Bitcoin transaction structure, RGB can exploit the features of the Lightning Network in a straightforward way.
+Additionally, by relying on Bitcoin transaction structure, RGB can exploit the **features of the Lightning Network** in a straightforward way.

-### RGB Versioning System
+### RGB Consensus Changes

+As an another important characteristics, RGB possesses, in addition to Semantic Versioning of data, a Consensus Update System, that keep track of consensus changes in Contracts and Contracts Operations.
+Basically there are two basic way to update consensus rule embedded in the protocol:
+* A **fast-forward** update where *some previously invalid rule becomes valid*.
+Despite the similarities, this kind of update is **not comparable to a ~~blockchain hardfork~~**.
+The chronological history of this kind of changes it's mapped in contract through the [Ffv field](#components-of-a-contract-operation) of Contract Operation.
+In particular it is characterized by the following properties:
+  * Existing owners are not affected.
+  * New beneficiaries must upgrade their wallets.
+* A **pushback** update where *some previously valid state becomes invalid* .Despite the similarities, this kind of update is **not comparable to a ~~blockchain softfork~~**, and in addition:
+  * Existing owners may loose assets if they update the wallet.
+  * In fact a new protocol, not the same  version of RGB anymore.
+  * Can happen only through issuers re-issing assets on a new protocol - and users using two wallets (for both the old and the new protocol).